omoju/investigatingWhyURMsChooseCS/README.md

 - [brewer2mpl](https://pypi.python.org/pypi/brewer2mpl/1.4)

-In addition, you will need to be able to run an iPython Notebook to complete this project.
+In addition, you will need to be able to run an jupyter Notebook to do something similar with your data.

 ## Run